 by glutamate, but also the extracellular Mg2+ concentration and membrane potential.
 The depolarizing electric field (outward) may repel Mg2+ out of the pore.

-This unique property enables the NMDA receptor to play a key role in learning and memory (Appendix B).
+This unique property enables the NMDA receptor to play a key role in learning and memory (see this article).

 [Source: Longone et al, 2011.]